Hello and welcome to podcast of the Lotus Eaters episode 1263 on 30th of September 2025.

 Let's keep talking about Trump and the shutdown.

-Um while we're told that the Democrats uh want the entire practice to end of this sort of these in pass things, but they've they've also it's happened on their watch as well.
+Okay, we're told that the Democrats want the entire practice to end of these impasse things, but it's happened on their watch as well.

 It's happened on their watch as well.